1234zou/MOKIT/README.md

 ### Option 1: Install from conda (for Linux and MacOS)
 This is the easiest way, but network is required to auto-download the requirements.
 Creating a new environment before installing is highly recommended, to avoid changing your base environment.
 You can create the environment and install in one go like
 ```
-conda create -n mokit-py311 python=3.11 mokit -c conda-forge
+conda create -n mokit-py311 python=3.11 mokit -c mokit -c conda-forge
 conda activate mokit-py311
 ```
-For Linux x86-64, you can use any version of Python 3.9-3.11.
+For Linux x86-64, you can use any version of Python 3.9-3.12.
 But for MacOS arm64, only 3.11 is available.
+MacOS users can also [use the homebrew-toolchains](https://doc.mokit.xyz/chap2-2.html#option-2-use-homebrew-toolchains-for-macos-only) to install MOKIT.

 For more details about conda channels and how to update/uninstall MOKIT using conda, please read [here](https://doc.mokit.xyz/chap2-2.html#option-1-install-from-conda-for-linux-and-macos).
-You need to activate the environment `mokit-py311` before using MOKIT, and you can run `conda deactivate` to exit the environment if you do not use it.
+You need to activate the environment `mokit-py311` before using MOKIT, and you can run `conda deactivate` to exit the environment when you do not use it.
 Please read [more details](https://doc.mokit.xyz/chap2-4.html) to install and use MOKIT on a Cluster(集群).
-For MacOS users, you can also [use the homebrew-toolchains](https://doc.mokit.xyz/chap2-2.html#option-2-use-homebrew-toolchains-for-macos-only) to install MOKIT.
 If you have no access to network, but still don't want to compile the source code, you can try Option 2 below.

 ### Option 2: Use Pre-compiled MOKIT